-Take care of your heart!
-Join us for a heart-healthy meal and educational presentation heart disease.
+Take care of your heart.
+Join us for a free heart healthy dinner and educational seminar on Heart Disease at Ike's.

 "The Confidence Course"